Help and AdviceTutoringHope Tutoring for kids with learning difficulties

 Simple algebra is introduced in year six mathematics, as are negative numbers, which children will be expected to be able to place on a number line.
 Their statistical understanding and interpreting skills will develop, with students learning to construct, explain and analyse more complex graphs and data sets.
 Their ability to compute calculations with time will also be built upon, with 12 and 24 hour time featuring in problems, as well as the reading of timetables and different time zones.
 In preparation for high school, a focus is placed on explaining their mental strategies and showing how they worked problems out.

 At Hope Tutoring we specialise in tutoring students with learning difficulties.
-Contact us today if you are looking for a Tutor in Brisbane or someone who can do remote tutoring.
+Contact us today if you are looking for Brisbane tutoring services or someone who can do remote tutoring.